-The Town Council continued to acknowledge the importance of a number of community events, run solely by volunteers, which benefit the town.
-Llangollen Hamper Food Festival, the Christmas Festival, the Llangollen International Music Eisteddfod and the Llangollen Fringe and the Women's Festival which all add to the vibrancy and culture of our town.
+The Town Council continued to acknowledge the importance of several community events, run solely by volunteers, which benefit the town.
+Llangollen Food Festival, the Christmas Festival, the Llangollen International Music Eisteddfod and the Llangollen Fringe Festival which all add to the vibrancy and culture of our town.

 The Town Council continues to subsidies hire fees for charity and not for profit groups by offering a 50% reduction of fees and special rates for rehearsals.
-Equally a 25% discount is offered to Local sole traders and individuals wishing to hold parties in the council's facilities, costing the Town Council just over £15,000 in 2023/24.
+Equally a 25% discount is offered to Local sole traders and individuals wishing to hold parties in the council's facilities, costing the Town Council £15,500 in 2024/25.

-Direct financial support was also provided to cultural organisations such as the Llangollen International Musical Eisteddfod and Llangollen Silver Band
+Direct financial support was also provided to cultural organisations such as the Llangollen International Musical Eisteddfod.